rsdoiel/antenna/archives/2025/socal_north_2025.29.md

 ---

-## This UC Irvine professor’s great great grandfather wrote a ballad about mass deportations — nearly 100 years ago
+## This nearly 100-year-old ballad tells the story of mass deportations.
+Is history repeating itself?

-date: 2025-07-23, updated: 2025-07-23, from: The LAist
+date: 2025-07-23, updated: 2025-07-24, from: The LAist

 Indiscriminate raids.
 Removal of U.S. citizens.
 Pressure to leave the country.
-For evolutionary biologist Adriana Darielle Mejía Briscoe, it feels like history’s repeating itself.
+For UC Irvine professor and evolutionary biologist Adriana Darielle Mejía Briscoe, the answer is yes.

 <br>